Libya's NOC says revenue up but fighting poses serious production risk

 CAIRO (Reuters) - Libya’s National Oil Corporation (NOC) said on Saturday that revenues rose to more than $1.5 billion in March, up 20 percent from the previous month, but that fighting between rival factions posed a serious threat to production.

+But the state-run firm said fighting around the capital Tripoli, where forces loyal to Khalifa Haftar launched an offensive early this month, put future output at risk.

+“The latest outbreak of hostilities ... poses a serious threat to our operations, production and the national economy,” said NOC Chairman Mustafa Sanalla.

-“The corporation is gravely concerned about the threat to national energy infrastructure and attempts to use NOC facilities and equipment for military purposes,” NOC Chairman Mustafa Sanalla said in a statement.
+“The corporation is gravely concerned about the threat to national energy infrastructure and attempts to use NOC facilities and equipment for military purposes,” he added, calling for an “immediate cessation of hostilities”.

+Possible fuel shortages would impact both the civilian population and NOC operations, Sanalla said.

+Non-essential NOC staff living and working near conflict areas have been ordered to stay at home.

 Reporting by Aidan Lewis; Editing by Alexandra Hudson